cisco-open/camblet/site/docs/src/content/docs/concepts/policy.md

 ---
-title: Identity rule
+title: Policy
 ---

-Identity rules serve the purpose of describing the configuration parameters for individual workload identities.
+Policies serve the purpose of describing the parameters for individual workload identities.
 They offer a comprehensive approach by allowing the simultaneous specification of connection properties, SPIFFE ID, and policy enforcement settings.

 ```yaml
 selectors: